Toad-Stool5829/imwifnf-tari-fanmade-executable/README.md

 # imwifnf-tari-fanmade-executable
-based off of Kade Engine and the "If Mario Was In Friday Night Funkin" mod.
+based off of Psych Engine and the "If Mario Was In Friday Night Funkin" mod.

 its literally as simple as that, i almost dont even need a read me.